joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 dump, my heart rate quickens, my breath quickens and grows more forceful bringing more oxygen into my system, and my shoulders rise and tighten.
 When I notice this, I write down my thoughts, the stories that I am telling myself, and the feedback that I want to give in response to those stories.
-Once those are written out, the stories stop going around in my head and set them aside for a day or so.
+Once those are written out, the stories stop going around in my head and I set them aside for a day or so.
 In our next one-on-one I start by asking about the other's perspective of the situation from the perspective of trying to get caught up and understanding what is happening.
 Understanding what is happening is actually the whole point and needs to happen before effective feedback can be given and